 To my surprise, Ryan walks in behind him, and it’s as if everyone in the room goes still.
 All night I wondered if he would come.
 Seeing him, my friends ask me about him all at once, talking over each other.
 I’m still in shock that he came at all.
-It’s no secret to the people around us that whenever we meet, they know us know to give us a wide berth.
+It’s no secret to the people around us that whenever we meet, they know to give us a wide berth.
 Because bickering ensued, among other things.

-Wanting to spare him from all the hushed whispers and staring, I decided to approach him instead.
+Wanting to spare him from all the hushed whispers and staring, I decide to approach him instead.
 “You came.”
 It almost comes out as a question.
 This has to be some kind of mistake.
 “Sure you’re in the right place?”
 And even as the question comes off as a joke, I steel my heart against the possible jab to avoid disappointment.

 His lips quirk up.
 “Positive.”

-I don’t expect it all, but he hands me a bouquet of flowers.
-They’re all large red roses.
+I don’t expect it at all, but he hands me a bouquet of flowers.
+They’re large red roses.
 A smile hits my cheeks immediately.
 Because it means he remembered, and he cared enough to give me something.
 A spark of hope fills me.
 It strikes me that maybe it’s an apology present.

 “Happy Birthday, Blaire,” he says, and he grins back at me.
 There’s no snide and there’s no teasing.
 It’s hard to ignore his charm, because he has it in spades.
-Much to my mom’s delight, she sees the flowers and announces that she’ll put it in a vase, and even with my insistence to do it, she all but pushes me out of the kitchen.
+Much to my mom’s delight, she sees the flowers and announces that she’ll put them in a vase, and even with my insistence to do it, she all but pushes me out of the kitchen.

 We walk towards our deck in the back of the house in silence.
 He sighs audibly in relief.
 Maybe, just like me, he finds peace in the quiet.
 I wonder what it’s like to live with security around him all the time.
 In a way, it must feel suffocating.
 “Hope kicking me out isn’t in the cards,” he remarks.

 I snort.
 “I’d never hear the end of it if I did that.”
 From Mom, Dad, Chris, and even Shelly.
-I blow out a breath, looking at the dark sky, the clouds so thick, I can barely see the stars.
+I blow out a breath, looking at the dark sky, the clouds so thick I can barely see the stars.
 “Everyone’s probably talking about us,” I mutter.
 I bite my lip.
 I didn’t really mean to say that out loud.
 I ignore his questioning stare.
 “Thanks for coming.”

-I don’t know why I try to fill in the silence with words.
+I don’t know why I try to fill the silence with words.
 He still made it here, even though he never really liked me.
 He looks up at the sky, too.
 And it’s odd, being next to him, sharing the same view.
 “It really means a lot,” I add softly.
 I tuck a lock of hair behind my ear.